nvpro-samples/vk_denoise_dlssrr/README.md

 ```
 Pass 'NVSDK_NGX_DLSS_Feature_Flags_DepthInverted' flag if smaller values of the passed depth buffer are further away.
 Prefer HW depth buffer.
 This is just for performance, and for matching buffers with DLSS-SR.
-Prefer 32 bit depth, but 16 bit can also work.
-This is due to depth precision.
+Prefer 32 bit depth, but 16 bit can also work albeit might exhibit depth precision issues.

 ### Matrices